-All candidates must fulfill all financial obligations to the college including parking tickets, the return of library books, audio-visual tapes, college at home materials, etc. Candidates with a registration hold (parking tickets, financial aid exit interview, overdue materials to library, etc.) will not be graduated until the hold is cleared.
+All candidates must fulfill all financial obligations to the college including parking tickets and overdue fees.
+Candidates with a registration hold caused by parking tickets, financial aid exit interview, etc. will not receive a diploma or transcript until the hold is cleared.

 Computer Competency Requirement